Henrylui1/ENGG1340/README.md

 1. The input must follow the format, e.g. you must not type enything other than whole numbers under "age".<br />For "name" and "role", you can type spaces.
 For function 7 (custom attributes) , you **CANNOT**.
 2. Function 7 is basically a separate system and you cannot show every custom attributes as well as pre-defined attributes at the same time.
 3. Finish the whole function and **DO NOT** force quit the program.
 Otherwise some information may be lost.
+## Remarks
+1. employees.txt is the file to store the basic information of employees.
+DO NOT change its filename and ONLY change the file content through the program.
+There are some example employees in the file.
+Change them if you wish.
+2. attributes.txt is the file to store custom attributes.
+DO NOT change its filename and ONLY change the file content through the program.
+The file is empty at the beginning.